-- impacts to our business, operations or financial condition caused by concerns in connection with the global economic environment, COVID-19 pandemic or supply chain disruptions; - regulatory developments related to manufacturing, marketing or sale of the CyberKnife or TomoTherapy platform; - political or social uncertainties, including as a result of the Russia-Ukraine and Israel-Hamas conflicts; - changes in product pricing policies; - variations in our operating results, as well as costs and expenditures; - announcements of technological innovations, new services or service enhancements, strategic alliances or significant agreements by us or by our competitors: - changes in analysts' estimates, investors' perceptions, recommendations by securities analysts or our failure to achieve analysts' and our own estimates; - · recruitment or departure of key personnel; - · the performance of our competitors and investor perception of the markets and industries in which we compete; - announcement of strategic transactions or capital raising activities; and - market conditions in our industry, the industries of our customers and the economy as a whole, including the impact of increased inflation, a recession or instability in the banking and financial services sector.
+- impacts to our business, operations or financial condition caused by concerns in connection with the global economic environment, the ongoing recovery from the COVID-19 pandemic or supply chain disruptions; - regulatory developments related to manufacturing, marketing or sale of the CyberKnife or TomoTherapy platform; - political or social uncertainties, including as a result of the Russia-Ukraine and Israel-Hamas conflicts; - changes in product pricing policies; - variations in our operating results, as well as costs and expenditures; - announcements of technological innovations, new services or service enhancements, strategic alliances or significant agreements by us or by our competitors; - changes in analysts' estimates, investors' perceptions, recommendations by securities analysts or our failure to achieve analysts' and our own estimates; - recruitment or departure of key personnel; - the performance of our competitors and investor perception of the markets and industries in which we compete; - announcement of strategic transactions or capital raising activities; and - market conditions in our industry, the industries of our customers and the economy as a whole, including the impact of increased inflation, a recession or instability in the banking and financial services sector.

-$Future\ is suances\ of\ our\ common\ stock\ could\ dilute\ the\ ownership\ interests\ of\ our\ stockholders.$
+Future issuances of shares of our common stock could dilute the ownership interests of our stockholders.